MetacoSA/NBitcoin/README.md

 - ### POS (Proof of Stake) minining algorithem
 - ### Hash functions for the X13 POW minining algorithem

-### NStratis is targetd to the Stratis blockchain
+### NStratis is targeted to the Stratis blockchain
-#### It's the core component of the stratis [fullnode](https://github.com/stratisproject/StratisBitcoinFullNode) freamwork, a port of the bitcoin blockcahin in C#
+#### It's the core component of the Stratis [FullNode](https://github.com/stratisproject/StratisBitcoinFullNode) framework, a port of the bitcoin blockchain in C#